 Story-Like Speeches To Move Your Audience

-Giving a speech is a hard enough undertaking, but persuading your audience to think in a new way, change their mind or take action is an art.
-I write speeches that flow like stories because story is the most persuasive tool in the old rhetoric shed.
+Giving a speech is a hard enough undertaking, but persuading your audience to think in a new way, give you their money or take action is an art.
+I write speeches that flow like stories because giving your audience the chance to act as a hero in their own adventure works.
 When your speech feels like a story, your audience takes action.

 How does it work?

 Step one: Send me an email.
 I’ll respond super fast.
 Tell me about yourself and the project you are working on.
 What gets you the most excited?
-Are there any upfront important details I should know about?
+What is your goal?
+Are there any important details I should know about?

-Step two: I’ll ask you another question or two and you’ll do the same.
+Step two: I’ll ask you another question or two and you’ll do the same to me.
 Then, I’ll quickly write you a treatment, or outline, for free.

 Step three: If you like your treatment, I get to work.
 If you have some tweaks you’d like to see, I still get to work.
 Either way, we know each other at this point and I’m a workin’.